bayyangjie/Uber-Trips-Analysis/README.md

 ## MAGE - EXPORTER block
 * The YAML file (io.config.yaml) contains the credentials to be used for connecting to BigQuery.
 In this case since BigQuery is what we are connecting to, we will use the "GOOGLE_SERVICE_ACC_KEY" credentials in the YAML file. <br>

+* "if_exists='replace' ensures that each time the code blocks are reran, the new data is not appended but updated over the existing version, this ensures no data duplication happens.

 ```MAGE
 def export_data_to_big_query(data: pd.DataFrame, **kwargs) -> None: